SoundMotives/SoundMotives/README.md

 ## My Makers Projects 💻
 ### [Roam Mates](https://github.com/SoundMotives/RoamMatesFork)
-The final Makers group project, Roam Mates connects like-minded travellers who are looking to find people to explore the world with!
-It's like Tinder for travellers, without the dalliances!
-This was a challenging project, as we looked to implement a Python backend using Flask and PostgreSQL, with a Javascript and React frontend.
-It was the most complex project I've worked on so far, and enjoyed implementing state as well as using useEffect and React Router's useParams.
+Roam Mates “connects like-minded travellers to explore the world! together”  We implemented a Python backend using Flask and PostgreSQL, with a Javascript and React frontend using JWT authentication.
+Collaboration was managed using Git, and testing was conducted using Pytest, Cypress and Playwright.
+Quality Engineer collaboration ensured the team built better software, and we learned a lot!

-It was also our first experience working in tandem with quality engineers to ensure the team produced good quality code throughout, so we learned alot!

 ![Screenshots from Roam Mates](assets/RoamMates_compilation.png)

 ### [AceBook](https://github.com/SoundMotives/AceBook)
-AceBook is a Facebook clone, built using the MERN stack (MongoDB, Express, React and Node.js).
-It was our first opportunity to implement some of the learnings from our Javascript and React studies into a real project.
+AceBook was built using the MERN stack (MongoDB, Express, React and Node.js).
+Collaboration was managed using Git, and testing was conducted using Cypress and Playwright.

 ![Screenshots from Acebook](assets/Acebook_compilation.png)

 ### MakersBnB
-MakersBNB is an AirBnB clone, built using Python, Flask, PostgreSQL and Pytest.
-It was our first opportunity to work as part of a software development team, learning to use Git and Github to collaborate effectively.
+MakersBNB is an AirBnB clone, built using Python, Flask, PostgreSQL.
+Collaboration was managed using Git, and testing was conducted using Pytest.

 ## Current Projects 💻
 I'm building on the learnings from Roam Mates with a new project which takes a similar approach of Python backend and Javascript/React frontend, but incorporating Django into the backend, to continue expanding my learning and potentially speed up workflows in the future!